Huating Lake

-Huating Lake (花亭湖 (Huātíng Hú)), also known as the Hualiangting Reservoir (花凉亭水库 Huāliángtíng Shuĭkù), is a large scale reservoir in Taihu County, Anqing City, Anhui Province, People's Republic of China, used for the purposes of flood control, hydro-electric power generation, agricultural irrigation, transport and tourism.
+Huating Lake (花亭湖 (Huātíng Hú)), also known as the Hualiangting Reservoir (花凉亭水库 Huāliángtíng Shuĭkù), is a large scale reservoir in Taihu County, Anqing City, Anhui Province, China.
+The reservoir is used for the purposes of flood control, hydro-electric power generation, agricultural irrigation, transport and tourism.
 The lake is a National Scenic Area, National 4A Tourist Attraction and demonstration site for agro-tourism.

 Damming of the lake to create a reservoir began in 1958 and continued until 1962.
 There was then an eight-year hiatus until 1970 when construction resumed.
 Fundamental infrastructure was in place by 1976 and the project completed in 2001.

 On October 26, 2009, a 2.1 billion RMB, 23 month reinforcement program began at the reservoir.

 The reservoir provides irrigation for Susong County, Wangjiang County, Huaining County and the eastern part of Taihu County, a total area of some 1.05 million Chinese acres.